kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays users and their home directories sorted by users this command finds all empty files and directories in the current directory this lists all the files with a gif extension in the working directory
+this script displays users and their home directories sorted by users this command finds all empty files and directories in the current directory this lists all the files with a gif extension in the working directory this script decodes acrostics that use the first letter of each line